← All varieties

 Uses

-Cooking and drying (Coxe).
-Cultivated for drying in some parts of the country, but of little other value except as a cooking apple (Downing).
-Used for cooking and evaporating (Beach).
+A culinary apple.
+Used principally for cooking and for drying/evaporating; cultivated for drying in some parts of the country (Downing, Beach, Coxe).
+Of little other value except as a cooking apple (Downing).

 Subtypes/Variants